Table of Contents

 }

-Note that you need to first check whether ARAssembly.FrameRecorder exists.
+Note that you need to check whether ARAssembly.FrameRecorder exists first.

 Note

-ARAssembly.FrameRecorder cannot be used in some cases, such as when using FramePlayer.
+ARAssembly.FrameRecorder is not available in rare cases, such as when using FramePlayer.

 Next steps

-• Learn how to get session results, which contain the output of AR components
+• Learn how to Get session output, which contains the AR component execution outputs

-• Additionally, you can explore component access through the following examples:
+• Additionally, you can explore component access through these samples: